Trains and some buses suspended as Storm Darragh hits Northern Ireland

 The Belfast Christmas Market is not expected to open on Saturday, depending on weather conditions, with organisers saying they need to ensure visitors and traders are kept safe.

+On Saturday morning, NIE Networks said high winds brought by Storm Darragh have caused widespread damage to the electricity network in Northern Ireland.

-On Saturday morning NIE Networks said it estimated approximately 46,000 customers are without power, but added this number could continue to rise across the morning.
+They said approximately 48,000 customers were without power, and that number could continue to rise.

-It said damage including broken overhead power lines, fallen trees across lines and broken poles will require repair work expected to continue into Sunday.
+Repair work is expected to continue at least into Sunday, with continuing high wind speeds hampering restoration efforts.

-“Hundreds of extra staff have been brought in to help reinforce our normal capability,” a spokesperson said.
+A spokesperson for NIE Networks said hundreds of extra staff have been brought in.

-“Our incident management centre at Craigavon has been opened, as have our local incident centres which are in locations across Northern Ireland and used by our teams to co-ordinate our localised response.
+“Our Incident Management Centre at Craigavon has been opened, as have our Local Incident Centres which are in locations across Northern Ireland and used by our teams to co-ordinate our localised response,” they said.

 “We have mobilised additional call agents to deal with any queries customers may have regarding the repair process in their area.

-Any customers who lose power can report the fault online at nienetworks.co.uk or call the NIE Networks helpline on 03457 643 643.
-Regular updates will be posted to social media channels.
+“We would like to remind customers that if they should experience a power cut they can report the fault online at www.nienetworks.co.uk or call the NIE Networks Customer Helpline on 03457 643 643.
+Customers can also follow us on social media for regular updates.”